best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 For R projects, you may find [`pkgdown`](https://pkgdown.r-lib.org/) more suitable.
 This package will create a HTML references section, containing your code documentation.
 It uses your project's README file as a home page for the site and you can add additional content to the site in the form of [vignettes](https://r-pkgs.org/vignettes.html).
-The [package's website](https://pkgdown.r-lib.org/) and [it's source code](https://github.com/r-lib/pkgdown/) provide a good demonstration of the package being applied.
+The [package's website](https://pkgdown.r-lib.org/) and [its source code](https://github.com/r-lib/pkgdown/) provide a good demonstration of the package being applied.

 ### Hosting HTML documentation